Manaf-Ahmed/Semi-parametric-Estimation/README.md

 If you use this code, please cite the following work:

-> Manaf Ahmed, Véronique Maume-Deschamps, & Pierre Ribereau, (2025).
-> *Semi-parametric estimation of extremal dependence structures with application to spatial extremes.*
+*Semi-parametric estimation of extremal dependence structures with application to spatial extremes.*

 ---

 ## 👨‍🔬 Authors

 - **Manaf Ahmed** – Department of Statistics and Informatics, University of Mosul
 - **Véronique Maume-Deschamps** – ICJ, Université Claude Bernard Lyon 1
 - **Pierre Ribereau** – ICJ, Université Claude Bernard Lyon 1